 We broke ground in July and by the end of October we had finally reached the main event of the project: Framing up the outdoor kitchen.

-We built the frame using 3-5/8" x 20 gauge and 1-5/8" x 20 gauge metal studs and track.
+We built the frame using 3-5/8" x 20 gauge and 1-5/8" x 20 gauge steel studs and track.
 We used aviation snips to cut them to the correct lengths and fastened them together with self-tapping screws and my impact driver.

 Once we finally had the frame built and tested out the fit of all the fixtures, we then attached 1/2" cement board to the outside of the frame.
 We tried a piece of Durock, but were much happier with the cement board that we purchased from Foundation Building Materials.